Washington's 24th legislative district

 Washington's 24th legislative district is one of forty-nine districts in Washington state for representation in the state legislature.

 The district encompasses most of the Olympic Peninsula, including all of Clallam and Jefferson counties and most of Grays Harbor County.

-The district's legislators are state senator Kevin Van De Wege and state representatives Mike Chapman (position 1) and Steve Tharinger (position 2), all Democrats.
+The district's legislators are state senator Mike Chapman and state representatives Adam Bernbaum (position 1) and Steve Tharinger (position 2), all Democrats.